-It needs to point out that the switch based on the linear constraint relies only on heuristic considerations.
-As consequence, it is not guaranteed to take place always.
+It needs to be pointed out that the switch based on the linear constraint relies only on heuristic considerations.
+As a consequence, it is not guaranteed to take place in all cases.
 A very small number of cases that it does not happen have been found in low SNR conditions.
 As a result, in a practical system, this "soft" switch determined by the linear constraint should be coupled with a "hard" switch that sets to a certain maximum number of processed symbols.